parodos-dev/ai-workflow-helper/Readme.md

 -  Ollama for serving Language Model (LLM) models
 -  FAISSDB for storing embeddings required by Retrieval-Augmented Generation (RAG)
--  Python terminal application using Click framework, interacting with Ollama through Langchain ecosystem
+-  Python terminal application using Click framework
+-  API for interact with chats.
+-  Small web-app to interact with the system

 # Commands